-…or, How and Why to Stop Butchering Your Crape Myrtles now
+How and Why to Stop Butchering Your Crape Myrtles in a process called Crape Murder.

-And yet, crape crimes are committed daily.
+And yet, crepe murder crimes are committed daily.
 So put down your pruning gear and settle in for some tips that could very well save the life of your beloved Crape Myrtles.

 STOP hacking away or “topping” your Crape Myrtles!

 While the upcoming blooms may be larger, they will be fewer in number.
-However, even if you do get larger blooms from this method of “pruning,” they will end up drooping after rain.
-Not pretty.
+However, even if you do get larger blooms from this method of crape myrtle “pruning,” they will end up drooping after rain, which is not pretty.

 Remove in the following order: